Sign Up

 The patient was assessed to be at low risk for suicide or aggressive behaviors, and it was determined that he could be managed as an outpatient.

-He is started on risperidone one mg two times a day.
-He is brought back to the clinic two days later and is noted to be free of significant sedation, akathisia or hypotension.
+He is started on risperidone 1 mg two times a day.
+He was brought back to the clinic two days later and noted to be free of significant sedation, akathisia, or hypotension.
 On the third day, the dose is increased to 1 mg in the morning and 2 mg in the evening, then 2 mg twice daily the next day.
-Four mg daily is a therapeutic dose and is maintained for two weeks.
+Four mgs daily is considered a therapeutic dose and is maintained for two weeks.

 After two weeks, the patient shows significant improvement as he reports he no longer hears his brother and father talking in the other room.
-His mother reports that his thinking appears less delusional, and his grooming is much improved.
-He still shows no motivation to go back to college or get a job.
+His mother reports that his thinking appears less delusional, and his grooming has improved a lot.
+He still shows no motivation to return to college or get a job.

-The patient was provided with information regarding his disease and medications.
-He was also educated about the effect stress, and over-stimulation may have on the disease.
-Patients need to understand the importance of recognizing the signs and symptoms of early decompensation, which may lead to relapses, such as irritability or insomnia.
+The patient was provided information regarding his disease and medications.
+He was also educated about how stress and overstimulation may affect the disease.
+Patients need to understand the importance of recognizing the signs and symptoms of early decompensation, which may lead to relapse, such as irritability or insomnia.

 His family was referred to the National Alliance for the Mentally Ill.